 |58 - 76||C|

 |0 - 39||F|

-The grade of each project can be improved in two ways: by peer review (5% extra), or by submitting an improved version (up to 30% of points not earned), see below for details.
-The improved grade cannot be more than 100 points.
+For the 100 points assigned to each project, 95 points are for the report itself (Jupyter notebook), and 5 points are given for peer review.
+The grade of each project can be improved by submitting an improved version (up to 30% of points not earned), see below for details.

 - Few comments on the work

-- Meaningless or off-the-mark comments, where it is obvious the reviewer did not properly read the work
+- Mostly meaningless or off-the-mark comments, where it is obvious the reviewer did not properly read the work

 - Contains offensive or inappropriate comments